discretize/discretize-guides/guides/new-player-guide/index.md

 </Warning>

-Starting with tier 2, the heroes begin encountering _Mistlock instabilities_ which add another mechanic to play around, and therefore another layer of difficulty.
+Starting with tier 2, the players begin encountering _Mistlock instabilities_ which add another mechanic to play around, and therefore another layer of difficulty.
 By tier 4, each fractal will apply multiple _Mistlock instabilities_.
 A complete list of _Mistlock instabilities_ and countermeasures can be found at the bottom of this page.

 ---